proxyrunner/pr-networks/security/scapy/packet-spoofing/README.md

-# Packet Spoofing with Scapy
+# Packet Spoofing with Scapy :incoming_envelope:

 Hey folks.
 This short tutorial will give you a brief introduction into spoofing packets in a network.
 You will also be able to simultaneously cause a DoS.